danhowarthgov/5-things-concon9/README.md

 # 5 things that help us do effective content design
 Resources from Dan Howarth's ConCon9 session – '5 things that help us do effective content design' – 11/5/2020 on Zoom.

+## Slide deck

+Zip file with PPTX slide deck (.zip, 7.9mb) is in this repo.
+Had to remove gifs and other images due to file size limit: https://github.com/danhowarthdwp/5-things-concon9/blob/master/5-things_concon9_dan-howarth_nogifs.pptx.zip

-Slide deck on Dropbox (PPTX, 83mb): https://www.dropbox.com/s/1482uuyqca7sz4n/5-things_concon9_dan-howarth.pptx?dl=0
+Slide deck with gifs is on Dropbox (PPTX, 83mb): https://www.dropbox.com/s/1482uuyqca7sz4n/5-things_concon9_dan-howarth.pptx?dl=0

 ## Links for session